 There is one true God, the Father is God, the Son is God, and the Holy Spirit is God; and further, the three persons are clearly differentiated from one another.
 All the persons in the Godhead interact with each other in a loving intercourse, even before time.
 Plural terms (see below) are used of the one true God, and, as we have seen, Jesus used first person pronouns to refer to Himself and third person pronouns to refer to the Father and the Holy Spirit (cf. John chaps.
 14-16).

 That is why Christians have believed in the doctrine of the Trinity.
-Moreover, the usage of Hebrew plural nouns (“Our image”; Gen. 1:26); plural adjectives (“of the holy ones”; Prov.
-30:3); plural verbs (“let Us make,” “come let Us,” “your Makers, “your Husbands,” “now your Creators”; Gen. 1:26; 11:7 Isa.
-54:5; Eccl.
-12:1); and plural prepositions (“of Us”; Gen. 3:22) referring to the one God cannot be jettisoned away because Oneness and unitarian teachers sneer at those passages.
+Moreover, the usage of Hebrew plural verbs (“Let us make,”; “come let Us” (Gen. 11:8) “your Makers, “your Husbands” (Isa.
+54:5); “your Creators” (Eccl.
+12:1); plural adjectives (“of the holy ones”; Prov.
+30:3); and plural prepositions (“one ‘of Us’; Gen. 3:22).
+These examples (of many) of plural words referring to the one YHWH/God cannot be jettisoned away because Oneness and unitarian teachers sneer at those passages.
 In point of fact, the early church used Genesis 1:26-27 (“Let Us,” “Our”) to demonstrate distinction between the Persons of the Godhead.
 Take for instance the early church document the Epistle of Barnabas (c.
 A.D.
 70-100):

 “If the Lord submitted to suffer for our souls, even though he is Lord of the whole world, to whom God said at the foundation of the world, ‘Let us make man according to our image and likeness,’ how is it, that he submitted to suffer at the hand of men?”4